Blake

 The name Blake has 1 syllable and is pronounced bl-AYK, making it easy to pronounce and remember.

-Common nicknames for Blake include Bla, Bly, and Blaie.
+Common nicknames for Blake include Bla, Bly, Blie, and Blakins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.